-The Exchange next proposes to delete the current text of Rule

-7.31(e)(3)(D)(iii) and the subparagraphs thereunder and add new rule text specifying that any untraded quantity of a Day ISO ALO Order that locks non-displayed interest on the Exchange Book would have a working price and display price equal to its limit price.
-The Exchange notes that this proposed change merely rephrases current Rule 7.31(e)(3)(D)(iii) and eliminates redundant rule text (thereby simplifying Exchange rules) and is not intended to change the meaning or operation of such rules.
-The Exchange notes that current Rule 7.31(e)(3)(D)(iii)(a) would be covered by Rule 7.31(e)(3)(D)(ii), as proposed, and that it proposes to delete Rule 7.31(e)(3)(D)(iii)(b) because, like Rule 7.31(e)(2)(B)(iv), it is redundant of rule text describing the behavior of the Non-Displayed Remove Modifier in Rule 7.31(d)(2)(B) with respect to Non-Displayed Limit Orders and in Rule 7.31(e)(1)(C) with respect to Non-Routable Limit Orders.
+The Exchange next proposes to delete the current text of Rule 7.31(e)(3)(D)(iii) and its subparagraph (a) and add new rule text specifying that any untraded quantity of a Day ISO ALO Order that locks non-displayed interest on the Exchange Book would have a working price and display price equal to its limit price.
+The Exchange notes that this proposed change merely rephrases current Rule 7.31(e)(3)(D)(iii) and eliminates redundant rule text

+(thereby simplifying Exchange rules) and is not intended to change the meaning or operation of such rules.
+The Exchange notes that current Rule 7.31(e)(3)(D)(iii)(a) would be covered by Rule 7.31(e)(3)(D)(ii), as proposed.
 Finally, the Exchange proposes to make clarifying changes to Rule 7.31(e)(3)(D)(iv).
 First, the Exchange proposes to replace "After being displayed" with "Once resting on the Exchange Book" to align the rule text with existing rule text in current Rule 7.31(e)(2)(C), which similarly describes how ALO Orders would be processed once resting on the Exchange Book.
 The Exchange further proposes to clarify that the PBO (PBB) referenced in this subparagraph is of an Away Market.
 The Exchange also proposes to update the reference to paragraphs (e)(2)(C)(i) and (ii) of Rule 7.31 to paragraphs (e)(2)(E)(i) and (ii) to reflect the proposed reorganization of Rule 7.31(e)(2) as described above.

-The Exchange notes that the proposed changes described above are not intended to impact the operation of the Day ISO ALO Order other than to implement the new optional designation to cancel and, in connection with that proposed change, to improve the clarity and organization of Rule 7.31(e)(3)(D).
-The proposed changes set forth above otherwise reflect how a Day ISO ALO Order currently behaves and are not intended to propose any other changes to the operation of the order type.
+The Exchange notes that the proposed changes described above are not intended to impact the operation of the Day ISO ALO Order other than to implement the new optional designation to cancel and, in connection with that proposed change, to improve the clarity and organization of Rule 7.31(e)(3)(D).10 The proposed changes set forth above otherwise reflect how a Day ISO ALO Order currently behaves and are not intended to propose any other changes to the operation of the order type.